northbright/Notes/Redis/Install/Install_and_Config_Redis_on_CentOS.md

     * Modify `/etc/rc.d/init.d/redis_<port>`:
       * Add `PASSWORD=mypassword` at the top of file
       * Find `stop)`, add `-a $PASSWORD` for `redis-cli -p PORT shutdown` like this:
         `$CLIEXEC -a $PASSWORD -p $REDISPORT shutdown`
         If not, it'll fail to shutdown redis-server and block system reboot / poweroff
+      * If you want to start redis in background:
+        Add '&' after $EXEC $CONF:
+        `$EXEC $CONF &`

 6. Use `chkconfig --add <service_name>` to add redis services
    `chkconfig --add redis_6379`